RagnarB83/ash-documentation/docs/Highlevel_CC_CBS_workflows.rst

 The agreement between our calculation and theirs is excellent.
 The experimental BDE of N2 (corrected for ZPE) is 228.4 kcal/mol.
 The remaining ~1.2 kcal/mol deviation comes primarily from core-valence correlation (~0.8 kcal/mol), CCSDTQ correlation (~0.4 kcal/mol),
 additional FCI correlation (~0.05 kcal/mol) and scalar relativistic effects (-0.1 kcal/mol) as shown in the paper.

+All the calculations in this section and automatic creation of the plots can be automatically performed using scripts available in: ASH_SOURCE_DIR/examples/workflows/highlevel-thermochemistry/N2-BDE

+The  *Reaction-general-bigscript.py* script is a verbose manual version while the *Reaction-general-function.py* script shows how to utilize the function **Reaction_Highlevel_Analysis** (see :doc:`module_highlevel_workflows`).

 **Accounting for higher-order effects**